365 Great South Road, Papakura 2113(Cnr Great South Road & Beach Road)

 Alice graduated from Massey University with a Bachelor of Veterinary Science in 2016.
 Previous to this she completed a Bachelor of Science at The University of Auckland majoring in Psychology.
 Alice is enjoying gaining experience in all aspects of veterinary medicine and surgery.

 Outside of work, Alice enjoys spending time with friends and family, cooking/BBQing, and the occasional run.
+Alice is currently on maternity leave.

 Dr Tim Batchelor